 We use a network of cables with different voltage ratings to transfer electricity through the circuit.
 Copper and Aluminum are the most popular cable conductors.
-The same Electrical Busbar is a modern way to transfer electricity by using Copper and Aluminum Plate which is covered by a protective insulating cover or not.
-Generally, we drill a hole on the Busbar and then we bolt cable lugs with it.
+An electrical Busbar is a modern way to transfer electricity by using Copper and Aluminum Plates which are covered by a protective insulating cover or not.
+Generally, we drill holes on the Busbar and then we bolt cable lugs with it.

 Usages of Busbar:

-The busbar is frequently used inside a panel board and as the main power carrier from the power transformer and generator.
+Busbars are frequently used inside a panel board and as a main power carrier from a power transformer and generator.
 Now the reason behind the use of Busbar is as follows,

-- We can easily transfer electricity to a different load.
+- We can easily transfer electricity to different loads.

 - If there is any glitch in the system then you can deactivate that part from the active system.